 Brand resonance aligns the values, beliefs, and emotions of the brand with those of its target audience.

-It makes consumers feel like they share common values with the brand and helps them experience a sense of belonging, which creates increased trust toward the brand, leading to increased brand equity, purchase behavior, and advocacy.
+It makes consumers feel like they share common values with the brand, fostering a sense of belonging and brand compliance, which in turn creates increased trust toward the brand.
+This heightened trust contributes to the amplification of brand equity, positively influencing purchase behavior, and fostering brand advocacy.

 The best brand resonance example that has formed an emotional connection with consumers is Netflix.